 1. Most people have chosen mobile.

-The No. 1 reason to make sure your company’s website looks good and works right on everyone’s mobile devices is simply because so many people have one, including your potential customers.
-About two-thirds of Americans own a smartphone and 87 percent of millennials have their smartphone at their side day and night.
+The No. 1 reason to make sure your company’s website looks good and works right on everyone’s mobile devices is simply that so many people have one, including your potential customers.

 Many people have already been using smartphones and tablets for years, while seniors and young students are just starting to learn how useful they can be.
 Either way, you want to make sure your online presence is functional and attractive for the increasing number of people who will be accessing your site through their phones, tablets and laptops.